bitnose/learning-blog/content/posts/homework-2.md

 #### **d) Try cracking this hash and comment on your hash rate $2y$18$axMtQ4N8j/NQVItQJed9uORfsUK667RAWfycwFMtDBD6zAo1Se2eu**

-I start by trying get more information of the hash type and the mode to use:
+I started by trying get more information of the hash type and the mode to use:

      $ hashid -m '$2y$18$axMtQ4N8j/NQVItQJed9uORfsUK667RAWfycwFMtDBD6zAo1Se2eu'